Trump bans U.S. investments in firms linked to Chinese military

 White House trade adviser Peter Navarro estimated that at least half a trillion dollars in market capitalization was represented by the Chinese companies and their subsidiaries.

-“This is a sweeping order designed to choke off American capital to China’s militarization,” he told reporters on a call about the move.
+“This is a sweeping order designed to choke off American capital to China’s militarization,” he told reporters on a call.

 The move is the first major policy initiative by President Donald Trump since losing the Nov.
 3 election to Democratic rival Joe Biden and indicates that he is seeking to take advantage of the waning months of his administration to crack down on China, even as he has appeared laser-focused on challenging the election result.